itcarroll/basic-R-lesson/docs/_slides/console.md

 ## The Console

-The interpreter accepts R commands interactively through the console.
+The interpreter accepts commands interactively through the console.

 ===